 Vietnamese Iced Coffee is a traditional iced coffee recipe from Vietnam.
-It is a strongly brewed coffee served over ice cubes and sweetened with thick condensed milk.
+It is a strongly brewed coffee served over ice cubes sweetened with thick condensed milk.
 Vietnamese Style Iced Coffee is strong, sweet, and smooth.
 A true delight for coffee lovers.

 About Vietnamese Coffee

-Vietnam is the World’s second-largest coffee producing country.
-The French Missionaries introduced coffee in Vietnam.
-Ever since it became one of the most cultivated and loved drink of the nation.
+Vietnam is the World’s second-largest coffee-producing country.
+The French Missionaries introduced coffee to Vietnam ever since it became one of the nation’s most cultivated and loved drinks.

 Vietnam produces dark and robust coffee.
 The Vietnamese coffee will impress you with its rich, flavorful, and sweet taste.
-It is very close to espresso in taste and aroma.
+It is very close to espresso in flavor and aroma.

 Vietnamese Iced Coffee, also called cà phê đá, is a traditional cold coffee made with filter coffee decoction, condensed milk, water, and ice cubes.